 Here is what Hamaria had to say when we asked her about the power of purpose and positive psychology:

-Your purpose is defined by what you are passionate about.
-So, how can you find your passion?
+Dr. Hamaria Crockett: Your purpose is defined by what you are passionate about, so how can you find your passion?
 First, search within.
 Think about what you are already good at.
 That will give you an indication of what direction you should go in to find your purpose.
 Second, talk to those around you.
 Ask friends, family members, professors, mentors—people you trust—what they think you are good at.
 Sometimes others see our strengths that we ourselves do not recognize.
 Third, know what you hate!
 Your purpose should not be centered around things you dislike.
 It can take time to find your purpose and that is okay!
 It is more rewarding and meaningful to follow your own path and find your own treasure than to follow someone else’s path.
 However, once you find your purpose you can carry it with you throughout your career, even when your job title changes or you work at a new company.
 For example, you might discover your purpose is to help people.
-You can help people in the healthcare, public relations, and technology industries.
+You can help people in healthcare, public relations, and tech.

-How can you apply the principles of positive psychology to important decisions, such as selecting a major or finding your first job?
+GenHERation®: How can you apply the principles of positive psychology to making important decisions, such as selecting a major or finding your first job?